firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.md

 ```sql
 SET use_short_column_path_parquet = 1;
 ```

+{: .caution}
-Notice this setting might destroy the original structure of the input in an irrecoverable way, and can lead to name conflicts.
+This setting deleted the original structure of the input, and can lead to name conflicts.

 ## Syntax for defining a Parquet nested structure